 An even more advanced alternative to Option 2 is a computer-based self-testing emergency lighting system.
 With this option, the computer automatically generates a test history report, eliminating the need for the building owner to manually keep these records.

 Of course, the testing options available to your facility will depend on the types of equipment you have installed.
 To assess or update your existing equipment, contact your local fire protection company.

 Unless your business receives regular audits from OSHA or insurance companies, you may not be aware that these testing requirements exist.
 The first time your emergency lights fail, however, and you can’t supply any testing records, the consequence can be thousands of dollars’ worth of fines.

 But the more important consequence of ignoring emergency lighting tests is putting building occupants’ safety at risk.
-During a real emergency where evacuation is required, the risk of injury is extremely high, especially if people cannot see where they are going due to a loss of power.
+During a real emergency the risk of injury is extremely high, especially if people cannot see where they are going due to a loss of power.

 Life safety codes cannot be ignored, but managing all of the different testing, maintenance and inspection requirements is a challenge for most companies.
 Impact Fire performs testing, inspection and maintenance for emergency lighting, fire extinguishers, and fire suppression systems, so you can focus on your business.